-14
+20

 (iv) Three reasons are given on the diagram for the great increase in agricultural land and food output by 2000.
 Choose two of them and describe in more detail how each has increased food output.

 1

 2

 [6]

-(f) Gre outp at ecosystem losses result from increases in the human population and agricultural put.
+(f) Gre outp at ecosystem losses result from increases in the human population and agricultural out.

 Ecosystem losses (up to 2000 and predicted for 2000 to 2050)

-FT
+tundra

-(11) Suggest reasons why percentage losses before 2000 varied so much between ecosystems.
+(ii) Losses up to 2000 varied from 1% to 75% between the different ecosystems.
+Suggest reasons why percentage losses before 2000 varied so much between ecosystems.

 [3]

 (iii) Name the ecosystem expected to have the greatest percentage loss between 2000 and 2050.

 [1]

 (iv) Sustainable forest management techniques

+Guotamazio for oot managomoni tooninquoo

 community forestry

 sustainable forest

 management techniques

-sustainable harvesting agro-forestry of hardwoods
+sustainable harvesting agro-forestry

+of hardwoods

 Choose one technique.
 Describe how it can be used for sustainable forest management.

 [3]